 The Instant Pot Duo Plus is a step up from the regular Duo, and those who make recipes like yogurts and desserts will probably appreciate the Plus.
 It adds in a few extra programs and features over the Duo.

-It’s a 9-in-1 device — with settings that include pressure cooker, slow cooker, rice/porridge cooker, yogurt maker, cake/egg maker, sauté/searing machine, steamer, warmer and sterilizer.
+It’s a 9-in-1 device — with settings that include pressure cooker, slow cooker, cooking rice, yogurt maker, cake/egg maker, sauté/searing machine, steamer, warmer and sterilizer.
 It also has 15 built-in programs: Soup/broth, meat/stew, bean/chili, cake, egg, slow cook, sauté/searing, rice, multigrain, porridge, steam, sterilize, yogurt, keep warm, and pressure cook.

 The Duo Plus has a large blue LCD display with status icons to indicate the cooker’s status, while the Duo has a more basic display.
 Outside of the display design, the additional cooking programs, and of course, the price, the Duo and Duo Plus are very similar.